jetty-project/i-jetty/readme.txt

   where the images from the Camera are stored.
 You can then use the Contacts application to pick the image to suit the Contact.
 Here's an example:

-  adb push /my/local/pic.jpg /sdcard/Camera/dcim
+  $ adb push /my/local/pic.jpg /sdcard/Camera/dcim

 Scripts
 =======

-The one script that may of be use to regular users is cleanup.sh.
-Its purpose is to clean any Maven builds, and make sure the sdcard-layout directory is pristine.
-You might like to use it before doing a stable release, or for testing before commit.

-Except for cleanup.sh, the scripts/ directory contains a number of utility scripts used by the main deploy.sh shell script.
-They are intended to be called from the main checkout, since they assume that path as the working directory:
+These are intended to be called from the main checkout, since they assume that path as the working directory:

     cleanup.sh              -   Cleans builds and sdcard-layout.
 See first